janpetzold/az305-learning/README.md

 - **vCore**: A vCore is a virtual core.
 You choose the number of virtual cores and have greater control over your compute costs.
 This option supports the Azure Hybrid Benefit for SQL Server and reserved capacity (pay in advance).
 Generally recommended by Microsoft.
 - **DTU**: A DTU (Database Transaction Unit) is a combined measure of compute, storage, and I/O resources.
 The DTU option is a simple, preconfigured purchase option.
 This option isn't available for Azure SQL Managed Instance.
 - **Serverless**: A compute tier for single databases in SQL Database.
 The serverless model automatically scales compute, based on workload demand, and bills only for the amount of compute used.

+vCore-based with serverless compute stops the database service when it is not in use.
+DTU-based and vCore-based with provisioned compute do not scale down automatically.

 Geo-restore allows you to recover from a geographic disaster when you cannot access your database or backups in the primary region.
 It creates a new database on any existing server or managed instance, in any Azure region.